 Anyway, it was many years later, after I escaped this cult in 1967 at age twenty-one, that I began to piece everything together.
 Only then did I realize the man I was married to for going on five years had been bisexual, as were his wives.

-You can’t even imagine the rest of what I went through in that marriage because of this.
+You can’t imagine the rest of what I went through in that marriage due to this.
 They said I had ruined Bill’s “family” — because I only wanted a one-on-one relationship with my/our husband!

 So they knew what my/our husband liked and how to manipulate and run him.
 Plus the first wife was about five years older than my/our husband and held the purse strings.
 He had to rely on her for money to support his families!
 It only gets worse from there.
 I bring this out because it has to do with some of my outlook on polygamy — like who does it work for and who doesn’t it work for?

-I mean, this lifestyle stinks — especially for the children born into polygamy.
-And for the innocent, uneducated, and naïve childbrides married off to older or aged men and their harems!
-‘Tis a hell on earth for the majority of people in it!
+I mean this lifestyle stinks — especially for the children born into polygamy.
+And for the innocent, uneducated, naïve childbrides married off to older, even aged men and their harems!
+‘Tis hell on earth for the majority of people in it!

-But masochists get pleasure out of pain.
+But masochists pleasure in pain.
 They consider it wicked/worldly to have a nice, enjoyable life.
-So these foot-washing fundamentalists smear a fake smile on their face to “keep sweet.”
-And feel successful that this is at least one area they have some control over — one thing at which they may succeed.
+So foot-washing Fundies smear a fake smile on their face—to “keep sweet”—and feel successful that this is one area wherein they have some control over their life—one thing at which they may succeed.